SukkaW/OpenCore-Document-zh_Hans/source/3-setup.md

 - Use `DEBUG_VERBOSE` debug level to leave debug messages for future debugging of the code, which are currently not necessary.
 By default `DEBUG_VERBOSE` messages are ignored even in `DEBUG` builds.
 - Use `DEBUG_INFO` debug level for all non critical messages (including errors) and `DEBUG_BULK_INFO` for extensive messages that should not appear in NVRAM log that is heavily limited in size.
 These messages are ignored in `RELEASE` builds.
 - Use `DEBUG_ERROR` to print critical human visible messages that may potentially halt the boot process, and `DEBUG_WARN` for all other human visible errors, `RELEASE` builds included.

+When trying to find the problematic change it is useful to rely on [`git-bisect`](https://git-scm.com/docs/git-bisect) functionality.